barnhill/barcodelib/README.md

  - Letting the generator decide which codeset to use for each character (or character pair) (using type CODE128)
  - Specifiying the codesets required for each portion of the barcode (using type CODE128CUSTOM)

 To specify the codesets required for each portion of the barcode there is a Code128CustomBuilder class with the below methods.
 ```
-Code128CustomBuilder.Start(Code128Type, string); //Static constructor, takes the starting codeset required and the string to encode
+Code128CustomBuilder.Start(Code128Type, string); //Static constructor
-AddPart(Code128Type, string); //Adds a new section to the barcode with the codeset specified
+AddPart(Code128Type, string);
-GetBarcodeString(); //Gives you a correctly formatted string to pass into a Barcode object of type CODE128CUSTOM
+GetBarcodeString();
 ```
 #### Example ####
 ```